 - 1. SSCI 5020 Foundations and Theories in Interdisciplinary Social Science (3 credits, offered every fall) Introduces student to interdisciplinary scholarship and practice in the disciplines that comprise the social sciences and beyond.
 The focus of the course is introducing students to critical theory and the scholarly conversations pertaining the social, political, economic, cultural and ethical dimensions of modernity.
-This course must be taken in the first fall semester as an MSS student in the program. - SSCI 5013 Interdisciplinary Methods and Practice (3 credits, offered every spring): Introduces students to a wide array of scholarly methodologies in the humanities and social sciences.
+This course must be taken in the first fall semester as an MSS student in the program. - 2.
+SSCI 5013 Methods and Practices in Interdisciplinary Social Sciences (3 credits, offered every spring): Introduces students to a wide array of scholarly methodologies in the humanities and social sciences.
 Students will learn the key practices and processes for developing themselves into young scholars conversant in a range of disciplinary and interdisciplinary methods and practices.
 This course must be taken in the first spring semester and an MSS or MH student in the program.